Native Barcode Generator for Microsoft Access

 Installing the Access Native Barcode Generator is a simple process.
 If problems are encountered with this tutorial, IDAutomation recommends referring to the sample database included in the package.
 The demo version of this product may only be used within the sample database provided in the download.

-7. Insert a text box in the details section of the form, and increase the height and width so it will be able to contain the barcode.
-The text box may be easily added by dragging the field from the Field List in versions of Access prior to 2007.
+- Insert a text box in the details section of the form, and increase the height and width so it will be able to contain the barcode.
+The text box may be easily added by dragging the field from the Field List in versions of Access before 2007.
 Size the box so it is tall and wide enough to contain the barcode symbol.
 The height of the barcode is changed by sizing the text box.

 In versions of Access 2007 and above, click on the text box icon in the Controls Section on the Design Ribbon.